Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Proof of Theorem

-One can understand the proof better by using the representation theory of the symmetric group.
-We provide representation theoretic explanations along with computations.
+In Section \ref{Sec4} we prove Theorem $\ref{MapBtoP}.$ One can understand the proof better by using the representation theory of the symmetric group.
+We provide representation-theoretic explanations along with computations.

 We introduce symbolic versions of higher Bloch groups ${\rm B}_n$, $n=1,2,3$.
 We denote them by ${\bf b}_n(q,m)$, where $q,m \in \mathbb{N}$.
 They are finite dimensional $\mathbb{Q}$-vector spaces described by generators and relations.
-Given a configuration of $m$ vectors in a $q-$dimensional vector space over $\F$, there is an evaluation map: \be {ev}: {\bf b}_n(q,m) \lra {\rm B}_n(\F). \ee
+This groups describe some relations between polylogarithms {\it modulo constants}.

-For example, ${\bf b}_2(2,6)$ is a $10-$dimensional space generated by symbols $\{i_1,i_2,i_3,i_4\}_2$ satisfying two types of relations: the skew-symmetry and the five-term relation.
+For example, ${\bf b}_2(2,6)$ is a $10-$dimensional space generated by symbols $\{i_1,i_2,i_3,i_4\}_2$ satisfying two types of relations: the antisymmetry and the five-term relation.
 The definition reflects properties of the dilogarithm evaluated on cross-ratios $r(v_{i_1}, v_{i_2}, v_{i_3}, v_{i_4})$ obtained by picking four out of six generic vectors in a $2$-dimensional space.

-Next, for every injection of finite sets ${\bf m_1} \hookrightarrow {\bf m_2}$ one has a morphism \be {\bf b}_n(q, |{\bf m_1}|) \lra {\bf b}_n(q, |{\bf m_2}|). \ee Under the evaluation map it corresponds to picking $|{\bf m_1}|$ vectors out of $|{\bf m_2}|.$ It means that ${\bf b}_n(q,\bullet)$ is a covariant functor from the category ${\bf FI}$ of finite sets with the morphisms given by injective maps to the category of finite dimensional $\mathbb{Q}$-vector spaces.
+Next, for every injection of finite sets ${\bf m_1} \hookrightarrow {\bf m_2}$ one has a morphism \be \nonumber {\bf b}_n(q, |{\bf m_1}|) \lra {\bf b}_n(q, |{\bf m_2}|). \ee Under the evaluation map it corresponds to picking $|{\bf m_1}|$ vectors out of $|{\bf m_2}|.$ It means that ${\bf b}_n(q,\bullet)$ is a covariant functor from the category ${\bf FI}$ of finite sets with the morphisms given by injective maps to the category of finite dimensional $\mathbb{Q}$-vector spaces.
 In particular, ${\bf b}_n(q, |{\bf m}|)$ is a representation of the symmetric group ${\Bbb S}_{|{\bf m}|}$.
 Such objects are called FI-modules.

 We do not use any results of the theory of FI-modules in the proof of Theorem \ref{MapBtoP}.
-Yet the main property of finitely generated FI-modules - the representation stability - partially explains why the alternating components of representations appearing in the proof are very small.
+Nevertheless, the main property of finitely generated FI-modules - the representation stability - partially explains why the alternating components of representations appearing in the proof are very small.